 - Choose the right knife

-Although this choice can be overwhelming for a non-professional, it is crucial for kitchen safety.
-It is more likely to hurt yourself when using the wrong knife for the task at hand.
-This is all good and well, but not everybody knows how to make the choice.
+Although for a non-professional, this decision can be daunting, it is critical for kitchen safety.
+When you use the wrong knife for the job, you're more likely to get harmed.
+This is all well and good, but not everyone understands how to make the right decision.
 That’s why we need to consider a couple of important things:

 - Blade’s edge: The edge of the blade will either help you out or make your job a lot harder depending on their type.
 For instance, serrated knives are great for cutting through foods with tender centers, while Granton blades are suited for wet foods like cheese and salmon.